 Each track will begin with "Introduction to Craft Beer", which covers the P’s & Q’s, including types and styles of beer, the history of beer, and information about the regional history and growth of craft beer.
 This course is being offered as a standalone opportunity for those interested in the industry and wanting to expand their foundation and get a true taste of the craft beer industry.

 The registration fee for the "P's & Q's: An Introduction to Craft Beer" course includes instruction and all necessary materials, and can be paid by credit card online, or in-person at 9 W. Cary Street, Richmond, VA with a check payable to: VCU.
-Registration is now open for August 24 & 31, during Virginia Craft Beer Month!
+Registration is now closed for August 24 & 31.
+Check back for more dates.

 All classes are limited to participants who are 21 years of age and over at the time of the first meeting.
 For the Craft Brewer Certificate, there will be a preferred prerequisite of a college level chemistry course and a college level biology course, or equivalent experience.